eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 > Futuristic JavaScript dependency loader and builder.
 Speeds up application load times.
 Works with ES6, CommonJS, AMD, CSS, LESS and more.
 Simplifies modular workflows.

-As you can tell from the above, StealJS enables loading modules that have been imlemented using a variety of approaches.
-I would suggest using the EcmaScript 6 module format for any future developement.
+As you can tell from the above, StealJS enables loading modules that have been implemented using a variety of approaches.
+I would suggest using the EcmaScript 6 module format for any future development.

 There are two parts to steal: